kcelestinomaria/DBIT-116533-IntroToProg/README.md

-## DBIT(Strathmore University) Classes & Assignments, IntroToProgramming
+## DBIT(Strathmore University) CLASSES & ASSIGNMENTS - IntroToProgramming Unit
 DBIT 'Intro To Programming' Class Practical Exercises & Assignments

 In this repo, you will find source and text files for each exercise, and assignment